comp426-2022-fall/final-project-group14/docs/api_explained.md

 ## Story background and Encounter 1

 ### /app/background/
 This is the beginning of the Encounter 1.
 This api introduces the background story of the game, so that this simulator can be more immersive.
-After clicking the button at the bottom of the page, you will go to `/app/conversation/`.
+After clicking the button at the bottom of the page, you will go to `/app/conversation/` and start a conversation with two character in the story.

+### /app/conversation/
+This page provides the user two options to make.
+If you click `reject` button, you will go to `/app/reject/`.
+Otherwise, you will go to `/app/accept/`.

+### /app/reject/
+This api tells you that you have to make the choice again if you want to enter further games.
+When you click the `make the choice again` button, you will go back to `/app/conversation/`.

 ## Encounter 2 and ending
 ### /app/E2